Loire Valley Castles: 15 of the Most Beautiful Châteaux in France

 Château de Cheverny — renowned for its perfectly preserved interiors.
 (Photo: AXP Photography, Pexels)

-Impeccably preserved, Château de Cheverny offers a rare glimpse into aristocratic interiors.
-Tintin fans will recognize it as the inspiration for Captain Haddock’s Marlinspike Hall.
+Impeccably preserved, Cheverny offers a glimpse of aristocratic interiors rarely seen elsewhere.
+Tintin fans will recognize it as the model for Captain Haddock’s Marlinspike Hall.

 8. Château de Blois